GoogleCloudPlatform/ramble/_sources/tutorials/5_changing_your_software_stack.rst.txt

 -----------------------

 So far, we have only explored changing the version a package used.
-More complicated changes to the Spack specs can be made by adding variant definitions.
-This can be directly added to the ``spack_spec`` lines within the package definitions in a workspace's ``ramble.yaml``.
+More complicated changes to the package specs can be made by adding variant definitions.
+This can be directly added to the ``pkg_spec`` lines within the package definitions in a workspace's ``ramble.yaml``.

-The ``spack_spec`` attribute can be parameterized with variable definitions also, to allow a wide range of variants to be explored with a single configuration.
+The ``pkg_spec`` attribute can be parameterized with variable definitions also, to allow a wide range of variants to be explored with a single configuration.